microsoft/Kusto-Query-Language/doc/extenttagsfunction.md

 ---
 title: extent_tags() - Azure Data Explorer
-description: This article describes extent_tags() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 02/13/2020
+description: Learn how to use the extent_tags() function to return a dynamic array of the data shard that the current record is in. ms.reviewer: alexans ms.topic: reference ms.date: 12/11/2022
 zone_pivot_group_filename: data-explorer/zone-pivot-groups.json
 zone_pivot_groups: kql-flavors
 ---